Priory of Vrana: Under control of Hungarian Knights Hospitalers

 After taking the priory of Vrana from Templars, the Hungarian perceptories of the Order of Hospitallers established it as their priory.

 Around 1380, when the Western Schism began, Hungarian king Louis I of Hungary appointed Croatian knight John of Palisna, as prior of Vrana.
 Since this appointment the King of Hungary appointed all succeeding priors of Vrana.
 Palisna bear the title of the "Hungarian-Slavonian prior" since 1379 although he was officially appointed as prior only in 1382.

 The Order of Knights Hospitaller was among the major landowners in the Kingdom of Hungary.
 On the account of the income from estates given to the priory, the prior was obliged to participate and support the Hungarian king in wars.
 John of Palisna has participated in the Battle of Kosovo in 1389.

 During the 15th century all priories of Vrana were Hungarian noblemen, not knights but secular persons, appointed for a lifetime.
 At the end of 15th century the priory collected taxes from more than 2,400 households in the territory of Csurgo, Karaševo, Božjakovina, Pakrac, Čaklovac, Lešnik, Rasošja, Trnava, Dubica, Gradačac and many other.

+Under Venetian control

+In 1402, troops loyal to Ladislaus of Naples captured Vrana, but Hospitalers still remained inside.However, by 1408, Ladislaus of Naples sold Dalmatia to the Venice, and thus Vrana too came under Venerian rule.
+Venice held a garrison of some 100 men with 30 horses in Vrana.
+They had also built additional fortifications around Vrana.
+After Klis fell to the Ottomans in 1538, the Ottomans also entered Vrana without resistance.